Eleanor Mann – Church Snow Scene***Only 4 Places Remaining***

 One large brush (No 10-14) with a good point and one smaller one (No 6-8), both synthetic.
 I recommend Pro-Arte.

-Two gummed blocks of watercolour paper, size 14” x 10” (300gsm/140lb).
+paper, size 14” x 10” (300gsm/140lb) either a gummed block or stretched on a board.
 I recommend Bockingford made by St Cuthberts Mill.

 One plastic palette with mixing wells

 A roll of kitchen paper